 from max.graph.weights import WeightsFormat

-from max.interfaces import PipelineTask
+from max.pipelines.modeling.types import PipelineTask

 from max.pipelines.lib import (